I inform the House that Mr Speaker has selected the amendment in the name of the Prime Minister.

 I applaud the hon.
 Member for Edinburgh East (Tommy Sheppard) for his great passion.
 He speaks very eloquently.
 I could not resist intervening on him about the currency because I think that the key economic challenge for the country involves rebalancing.
 Every aspect of what we are debating today is affected by the sustainability of our growth.

 I want to focus on two key points.
 The first is why I support the move to a universal credit system in principle, based on my experience of running a small business.
-The second is that, when we talk about distributional analysis, we have to have an analysis of the intergenerational impacts of any changes.
+The second is that, when we talk about distributional analysis, we need an analysis of the intergenerational impacts of any changes.
 We have to start talking about all benefits in the system, not just those that are paid out to those of working age.

 Last year, we had a number of debates about tax credits at the time when the changes were meant to be coming through.
 I spoke about this several times, and I said then—I say it again now—that tax credits were one of the greatest mistakes in the history of the welfare state, bringing in a £30 billion means-tested in-work benefit for healthy working people to make them completely dependent and to nationalise the income of the country for political purposes.
 I say that not out of ideology but out of experience.